Billie Eilish discography

-American singer and songwriter Billie Eilish has released 2 studio albums, 1 live album, 1 video album, 2 extended plays (EPs), 33 singles, and 25 music videos.
-According to RIAA, she has sold 41.5 million digital singles and 5 million albums.
+American singer-songwriter Billie Eilish has released three studio albums, one live album, one video album, two extended plays (EPs), 35 singles, three promotional singles, and 32 music videos.
+According to RIAA, she has sold 45.5 million digital singles and five million albums.
 IFPI crowned "Bad Guy" as 2019's biggest selling single globally, selling 19.5 million units in a year span.
 Eilish is regarded by various media outlets as the "Queen of Gen-Z Pop".
 At age 17, she became the youngest female artist in UK chart history to score a number-one album.
 As of October 2021, Eilish has accumulated 76.7 billion career streams worldwide.
 According to IFPI, Eilish was the 4th best-selling artist of 2019 and 5th best-selling artist of 2020.

 In August 2017, Eilish released her first EP, Don't Smile at Me, which reached number 14 on the US Billboard 200, number 12 on the UK Albums Chart, and the top 10 in Australia, New Zealand, and Sweden.
 Eilish then released the internationally charting singles such as "Lovely" (with Khalid), "You Should See Me in a Crown", "When the Party's Over", "Come Out and Play", "Bury a Friend", "Wish You Were Gay", "Bad Guy", "Everything I Wanted", "My Future", and "Therefore I Am".